edgexfoundry/device-mqtt-go/README.md

 ## Packaging
 This component is packaged as docker images.
 Please refer to the [Dockerfile](Dockerfile) and [Docker Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder) scripts.

-## Usage
-Users can refer to [this document](https://docs.edgexfoundry.org/2.1/examples/Ch-ExamplesAddingMQTTDevice) to learn how to use this device service.

 ## Community
 - Discussion: https://github.com/orgs/edgexfoundry/discussions